thanhmai2408/RepData_PeerAssessment1/PA1_template.md

 2. Set working directory to the folder where the dataset located
 3. Unzip file
 4. Load data into data frame by using read.csv()
-5. Transform the date column into
+5. Transform the date column into a format suitable for analysis

 ```r
 df <- read.csv("activity.csv", colClasses = c("numeric", "character", "numeric"))